 Naturally Color Soap with Clay

-Natural soap making is an artisan craft that focuses on making handmade soap without synthetic ingredients.
+Natural soap making is an artisan craft focusing on making handmade soap without synthetic ingredients.
 Synthetics, such as micas and dyes, are tempting to use since they’re often cheap, easy to use, and readily available.
 Nature-identical oxides fall into this category as well.
-However, avoiding them and using natural soap additives can make soap safer for sensitive skin and people with allergies and give the soap a better credential.
+However, avoiding them and using natural soap additives can make soap safer for sensitive skin and people with allergies and give the soap a better ecological credential.
 Natural soap can also be kinder to the planet and more desirable to friends, family, and customers.

 One of the most exciting aspects of making natural soap is naturally coloring it.
 There’s a wide range of ingredients to use—plant-based ingredients such as madder root, alkanet root, and calendula petals.
 Then there’s charcoal for gray, black, and even blue and spices such as paprika, turmeric, cinnamon, and annatto seed.
 There are dozens of natural soap colorants to use and techniques.
 Everything from herb infusions, infused oil, juice, purees, and dried plant powders.